The BEST Chocolate Lava Cake

 Step 2: Melt the Chocolates and Butter

-To melt the chocolates, create a double boiler by placing a heat-proof bowl over a saucepan filled with a few inches of gently simmering water.
+To melt the chocolate, create a double boiler by placing a heat-proof (pyrex) bowl over a saucepan filled with a few inches of gently simmering water.
 Add the butter, bittersweet chocolate, and semi-sweet chocolate to the bowl.
 Stir occasionally until melted and smooth.
 Remove from the heat and let the mixture cool for 5 minutes.

 Step 3: Combine Remaining Ingredients